aeither/streamline/README.md

 ## Questions

-Show me the recent money streams in the Superfluid network
+Show me the recent money streams on Avalanche

-What are the statistics for the DAI token on Superfluid?
+What are the statistics for the DAI token on Polygon?

 List all the pools where user 0x1234567890123456789012345678901234567890 is a member